Alex Buesnel: 2017

 In the summer of 2017, Buesnel contested his third Special Olympics National Games in Sheffield and won seven gold medals.
 Buesnel was chosen to perform his horizontal bar routine at a special gala performance to close the competition.

 Buesnel was selected for the 13-strong squad to represent Jersey in the Natwest Island Games in Gotland in June.
 He was the first disabled athlete to represent the island in the biennial games.
 As well as helping the team collect silver, Buesnel also qualified for two apparatus finals.

 In September, Buesnel was shortlisted as finalist for the Jersey Evening Post Pride of Jersey Awards.

 In October, Buesnel won his tenth consecutive British Open Championship title.
 He also was awarded the JSAD Sports Personality of the Year for the second time.

 2018

 At the beginning of 2018, Buesnel was recognised for his services to gymnastics in the Channel Islands and was awarded the Michael Lucas Sporting Hero Award at the Betway Channel Islands Sports Personality Awards in Guernsey.

 In March, Buesnel made the shortlist for the 2017 Jersey Sports Council Sports Personality of the Year.
 After missing out on the main trophy, he won an award for achievement in Disability sport.
 That same month, Buesnel competed in his final competition, the British Masters competition at the Echo Arena in Liverpool.
 He finished with three gold and two silver medals.

-Retirement

 On 20 March 2018, Buesnel announced his retirement from competitive gymnastics after 14 years in the sport.
 He said he would continue to train and would focus on his coaching career.